betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 Since the mip level selection is based entirely on distance-to-camera, as far as the light transport integrators are concerned, their view of the world is entirely consistent.
 As a result, Takua is able to sidestep the light path ray differential problem in much the same way that a shade-before-hit architecture is able to.
 There are some particular implementation details that are slightly complicated by Takua having support for multiple uv sets per mesh, but I'll write about multiple uv sets in a later post.
+Also, there is one notable failure scenario, which I'll discuss more in the results section.

 **Results**